swainechen/chenlab-training/websites/gis-aws/content/10-RecreateInstanceAMI/07-SSHEC2Instance.md

 tags = ["tutorial", "cloud9", "s3"]
 +++

 The operating system of your local computer determines the options that you have to connect from your local computer to your Linux instance.
 Here are the directions for **Putty**.
-Click on the links to select the directions for other ssh cients:
+Click on the links to select the directions for other ssh clients:
 [Windows Susbsystem for Linux](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/WSL.html), [MacOS-X ssh Client](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html), [Linux ssh client](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstancesLinux.html)